U.N. sets up inquiry into racism after George Floyd death

 “It is important to show Africa...the Human Rights Council has heard the plight of African and people of African descent calling for equal treatment and application of equal rights for all,” he said.

-The Africa group had made “concessions” in the negotiations with other countries that were “quite numerous”, he added.
+The Africa group had made numerous “concessions” in the negotiations with other countries, he added.

+Senegal’s envoy Coly Seck, a former council president, welcomed the consensus, telling the talks: “Black Lives Matter”.

 The text was watered down during closed-door negotiations from an initial draft explicitly calling for a U.N. commission of inquiry on racism in the United States and elsewhere.

-“By bullying other countries to water down what would have been an historic resolution and exempting itself from international investigation the United States is yet again turning its back on victims of police violence and Black people,” said Jamil Dakwar of the American Civil Liberties Union (ACLU), which led 600 activist groups in calling for the debate.
+“It is absurd that the final resolution passed by the United Nations strips mention of the United States, where police kill people, particularly Black people, at alarmingly higher rates compared to other developed countries,” said Jamil Dakwar of the American Civil Liberties Union (ACLU), which led 600 activist groups in calling for the urgent debate.

-“We will not rest until U.S. is fully held accountable for police violence and structural racism,” he said.
+“The United Nations needs to do its job — not get bullied out of doing it — and hold the United States accountable,” he said in a statement.

 The Trump administration, which quit the forum two years ago alleging bias against its ally Israel, made no immediate comment.
-U.S. Ambassador to the U.N. in Geneva Andrew Bremberg issued a statement on Wednesday that his country was “not above scrutiny” as it grappled with racial discrimination but was implementing police reforms after Floyd’s killing.
+U.S. Ambassador to the U.N. in Geneva Andrew Bremberg said on Wednesday that his country was “not above scrutiny” as it grappled with racial discrimination but was implementing police reforms after Floyd’s killing.

+During the debate, Western delegations including Australia, Germany, Italy, Poland and the European Union said that the United States should not be singled out.

+“This problem does not belong to any one country, it is a problem around the world,” said Australian ambassador Sally Mansfield.

 Reporting by Stephanie Nebehay; Editing by Catherine Evans and Alex Richardson